Lee Kuan Yew: United States

+In his book The Singapore Story: Memoirs of Lee Kuan Yew, Lee detailed an incident where in 1960, the CIA allegedly attempted to bribe certain members of his party, the PAP, in an attempt to create division and weaken his leadership, however the official had reported the bribery attempt instead of accepting the money.
+According to Lee, this was part of a broader strategy by the United States to influence the political landscape in Southeast Asia during the Cold War.
+He mentioned that he confronted the CIA's representative in Singapore and demanded an explanation and compensation for this interference.
+After having two CIA agents arrested, Lee requested 3.5 million dollars in economic aid in exchange for the covert release of the two agents.
+The Americans rejected this offer and presented a counter-offer of 3.3 million dollars to be given directly to Lee and the People's Action Party, but the men were later released without any financial exchange.
+However instead of taking a passive approach, Lee negotiated with the CIA and eventually the US government agreed to pay a sum of 3.3 million dollars in formal economic aid to Singapore, which Lee claimed was to ensure that the U.S. would not interfere in Singapore's internal affairs.
+Lee revealed this incident in 1965, which led to the Americans to deny it ever occurred; however, Lee later made public a letter of apology from the US Secretary of State Dean Rusk over the incident.

 Lee fully supported the US involvement in the Vietnam War.
 Even as the war began to lose its popularity in the United States, Lee made his first official visit to the United States in October 1967, and declared to President Lyndon B. Johnson that his support for the war in Vietnam was "unequivocal".
-Lee saw the war as necessary for states in Southeast Asia like Singapore to buy time for stabilizing their governments and economies.
+Lee saw the war as necessary for states in Southeast Asia like Singapore to buy time for stabilising their governments and economies.
 Lee cultivated close relationships with presidents Richard Nixon and Ronald Reagan, as well as former secretaries of state Henry Kissinger and George Shultz.
 In 1967 Nixon, who was running for president in 1968, visited Singapore and met with Lee, who advised that the United States had much to gain by engaging with China, culminating in Richard Nixon's 1972 visit to China.